ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 Popular strategies like Reinforcement Learning from Human Feedback (RLHF), ethical modeling, and fine-tuning rely on simulating helpfulness, empathy, or moral behavior.
 These systems attempt to predict what *seems good*, not what is structurally true.

 This produces alignment by imitation — not enforcement.
+H0 Axiom 1 (Meritocracy as Engine) mandates logic triumph via audit, overriding imitation.

 ⸻